totaljs/components/j-Message/readme.md

 - `button` {String} a button label (default: `OK`)
 - `style` {Number} can change a style (default: `1`), style `2` is similiar to `j-Approve` component
+- `closeoutside` {Boolean} enables closing of message box by clicking outside of main button

 __Usage__: